Unless you read the forums of the Silicon Investor in the late ’90s, you know Michael Burry from Michael Lewis’ book The Big Short.

-As a M.D., he taught himself to invest through reading books.
+As an M.D., he taught himself to invest through reading books.

-As an active blogger, as well as forum poster, Burry’s education is Internet history.
+As an active blogger, as well as a forum poster, Burry’s education is Internet history.

 While The Silicon Investor forum (one of the forums he was active in) no longer exists, you can access the archives on The Way Back Machine.